• Free Tours

 Mirador del Mar is my favourite platform and gives you lovely sights of the waterfront.

-Another great view is from Montjuïc Castle that perches on top of this mass.
+Another great view is from Montjuïc Castle which perches on top of this mass.

 Again, a cable car ride (Teleferic de Montjuïc) will offer more spectacular vantages of Barcelona.

 MY LOCAL TIP: Montjuïc Hill is also a haven for nature and wildlife lovers.
 If you are one, we highly recommend Monica’s Green Tour of Barcelona.
-This is a great opportunity to learn about the Mediterranean trees and flora while having a chance of seeing the local amphibians, reptiles, birds and maybe even a wild boar.
+This is a great opportunity to learn about the Mediterranean trees and flora while having a chance to see the local amphibians, reptiles, birds and maybe even a wild boar.

 BUY TICKETS MONTJUÏC CABLE CAR